 Neither of us are big dessert eaters in general.
 That of course is true is you believe that chocolate is not really a dessert but a health food!
 Luckily we like our chocolate the darker the better, so at least it is more healthy for us.
 As long as the chocolate doesn’t come bundled with other not so healthy treats.
 The big killer for me is bread.
 The smell of fresh baked bread or toast just ready to pop gets every craving going.
 So some carbs were very hard to give up.

 We used the Atkins diet as a base.
 They have a great online site and tracker that let us keep a food and exercise journal.
 I am a great believer that you can only manage what you measure.
 After reading some perfect keto reviews, we then looked at the very popular keto diet which was an even stricter regiment than Atkins.
 That was our target.
 For most days, that meant that most of our carbs would come from a limited supply of low glycemic vegetables and maybe the occasional berries and nuts.
 The goal was to keep our bodies in a state of ketosis so that our body burned our fat.
+Some try to achieve an accelerated ketosis state, which they say speeds the standard ketosis process a great deal.
+I’m happy enough with standard ketosis, personally, but it’s an option out there.
+I realize this may all sound very confusing and odd.
 If you have never heard about the keto diet before and you would like to see if this is something you think you would like to try, then why don’t you have a look at the guide to keto click here for more information.

 In the 10 days before we headed south, we lost about 6 pounds.
 It was enough of a start to provide good motivation to keep the diet up.
 We definitely wanted to be able to report that we had lost weight on a cruise.